hjames9/prospects/README.md

     PORT=8080 (default is 3000)
     MARTINI_ENV=production (default is development)
-    APPLICATION_NAMES=tremont,laconia,paulding (default is empty for all allowable application names) BOTDETECT_FIELDLOCATION=body (default is body, can be body or header) BOTDETECT_FIELDNAME=middlename (default is spambot)
+    APPLICATION_NAMES=tremont,laconia,paulding (default is empty for all allowable application names) ALLOW_HEADERS=X-Requested-With,X-Forwarded-For (default is empty for only default headers) BOTDETECT_FIELDLOCATION=body (default is body, can be body or header) BOTDETECT_FIELDNAME=middlename (default is spambot)
     BOTDETECT_FIELDVALUE=iamhuman (default is blank)